All Episodes

 But I can't play that one just yet because that is a video of Hassan Piker calling for the death of conservatives.

-There's a reason why I have it pulled up, but I can't play the audio, not on YouTube.
+There's a reason why I have it pulled up.

 Most of what I see are liberals justifying the violence.

-I saw one post where the person said that they were uh a revolutionary leftist and that they were glad it's happening and they want more.
+I saw one post where the person said that they were a revolutionary leftist and that they were glad it's happening and they want more.

 There are videos popping up.

-One guy says, your next, right?
+One guy says, you're next, right?

 A pun.

-I'm seeing a lot of conspiracy theories, claiming that it was a professional hit, which is stupid.
+I'm seeing a lot of conspiracy theories claiming that it was a professional hit, which is stupid.

-This it's it's fascinating how little people know, even people on the right, how little they understand and little they know about guns, considering how little I know.
+It's fascinating how little people know, even people on the right, how little they understand and little they know about guns, considering how little I know.

-But I can tell you this from my personal experience, my immediate thought was what?
+But I can tell you this, from my personal experience, my immediate thought was, what?

 150 yards?

-I've seen children hit 100% accuracy.
+I've seen children hit 100% accuracy, 15 rounds, every target.

 So I'm like, this is not considered to be a crazy shot.

-What is the degree of training required for a person to make a shot at 150 yards with a bolt action rifle with a scoped with uh uh properly zeroed at 100 yards?
+And I've asked a few experts with real training, what is the degree of training required for a person to make a shot at 150 yards with a bolt-action rifle with a scoped with properly zeroed at 100 yards.

 Everyone says the same thing.